gshaw-pivotal/repo-monitor/README.md

 Before deploying you will need to add your particular details to the pr-mon.html file.

-1. Specify the repo to monitor the status of PRs, by replacing the following:
+1. Complete the pulls merge endpoint request, by specifying the upstream org, repo and PR id:

-`upstream-org/upstream-repo`
+`https://api.github.com/repos/upstream-org/upstream-repo/pulls/" + pr_id + "/merge?access_token=`

 where 'upstream-org' is replaced to specify the org of the repo you want to monitor the PRs of

 where 'upstream-repo' is replaced to specify the name of the repo you want to monitor the PRs of

-2. Specify you Guthub API access token by adding it at the end:
+where 'pr_id' is a variable populated by a user define string array and is used to identify the PRs that a user cares about.

-`?access_token=`
+add you Github access token at the end of the request.

-3. Specify the ids of the PRs to be monitored:
+2. Specify the ids of the PRs to be monitored:

-This is done by adding the ids as strings to the array called 'pr_id_list'.
+This is done by adding the PR ids as strings to the array called 'pr_id_list'.

 ```
 //List of PR ids as strings